Discretionary mutual funds

 APRA-reporting institutions that do not have an AUSkey must complete the AUSkey acknowledgement process to enable submission of returns via D2A using AUSkey.

-Download the reporting forms and instructions from the table below:
+Reporting forms and instructions are in the table below:

 |DRF 1.0 Notification form|